rmanak/tensorflow_tutorials/README.md

 - Tutorial 5: Fully connected neural net "from scratch" (using TF's matrix operations) for binary classification

-- Tutorual 6: MNIST image classification using multilayer fully connected NN built using `tf.layers` API and data processing using `tf.data` API
+- Tutorial 6: MNIST image classification using multilayer fully connected NN built using `tf.layers` API and data processing using `tf.data` API

+- Tutorial 7: More on `tf.data.Dataset` API and building high performance IO and data processing pipeline

 ---